 xvi.
 Noam will provide the opportunity for its members to spend time in Israel in order to develop a love for the land, people and culture and religion; we will further foster this relationship in the UK through our machanot and other activities.

+ii.
+Noam is am intersectional feminisit youth movement.

 iii.
-Noam is a feminist youth movement.

-iv.
 Noam believes in democracy as an effective process for communal decision making.
 Assefot (on Veida and at other times) are the formalised enactments of this belief

-vii.
+v.
 Noam seeks to develop bonds with other Masorti communities across the world.
 Noam Olami and other individual initiatives will facilitate this.

 ii.
 Noam believes that the world is imperfect and that it is the duty of every individual to improve the world around them.